tycharlie99/tycharlie99.github.io/posts/webrtc/index.md

 ---
-title: "WebRTC Tutorial"
+title: "Building a WebRTC App with Socket.IO"
-description: "The tutorial for the beginner to learn the WebRTC and build a simple website with WebRTC."
+description: "A practical guide to building a simple WebRTC app with Socket.IO for signaling."
 publishedDate: 2024-04-25
 categories: ["Developing"]
 tags: []